Ali Mohsen al-Ahmar: 2014 Houthi takeover of Sana'a

 On September 16, armed clashes broke out in northwest Sana'a between the Houthi militia and some army units led by Moshen.
-After four days of fighting, al-Ahmar moved toward the headquarters of Military Region VI (the previous First Armored Division, which Ahmar used to lead before he was dismissed and appointed to be an adviser to the president for defense and security affairs in 2012).
+After four days of fighting, al-Ahmar moved toward the headquarters of Military Region VI (the previous First Armored Division, which Ahmar used to lead before he was dismissed and appointed adviser to the president for defense and security affairs in 2012).
 He did not comply with the president's and defense minister's directives and he led the battles against the Houthis himself, in what was seen as a possible coup attempt.
 Mohsen did not achieve any victories, and in two days the Houthis were in control of most major government buildings in Sana'a, including the buildings of state television, state radio, the prime minister's office, the armed forces general command, the Ministry of Defense, the Central Bank of Yemen and Military Region VI.

 Rumored exile

-Following the Houthi takeover of the Yemeni capital Sana'a, it was rumored that Sadiq al-Ahmar, members of the al-Ahmar family and Hashid tribal elders fled Yemen to Saudi Arabia or Qatar.
+Following the Houthi takeover of the Yemeni capital Sana'a, it was rumored that Sadiq al-Ahmar, members of the al-Ahmar family and Hashid tribal elders had fled Yemen to Saudi Arabia or Qatar.
 But Sadiq appeared in a videotape later in Sana'a and was still there.
 Mohsen was also believed to have sought refuge in either Saudi Arabia or Qatar.
 However, he noticed that the Saudi Embassy in Sana'a prepared a helicopter and coordinated his departure to the Kingdom of Saudi Arabia following the Houthi ascension to power.
 His absence has seen his homes in the Hadda neighborhood of Sana'a seized by Houthi fighters.